 Shop these Shoes: All Kate Spade Sneakers or My Kate Spade Sneakers

 8. Dinner | The Capital Grille

 Of course, we went back to our hotel and freshened up before dinner.
-I made dinner reservations for 8:30 pm at The Capital Grille a week in advanced.
+I made dinner reservations for 8:30 pm at The Capital Grille a week in advance.
 I don’t know that I needed to do them quite so early, but I knew I wanted to eat here, so I wasn’t taking any chances.
-Disclaimer: this is a high class restaurant, meaning it is pretty expensive.
+Disclaimer: this is a high-class restaurant, meaning it is pretty expensive.
 But if you can manage it, I HIGHLY recommend it.

 Outfit Deets | James’s Shirt: Nordstrom | My Dress (similar, most expensive to least expensive): Kate Spade or Cupcakes and Cashmere or Tommy Hilfiger |

 And there you have it!
 All of the major parts of DC, plus more, in one day!
 I hope you enjoyed my One Day Washington D.C.
 Itinerary!
 Let me know if you have any questions, other recommendations, or future tips of your own!